gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 * Cipher Suit:
-: 2 bytes cipher suit identification for the DTLS 1.3 Cipher suit used to identify the operators to perform the DTLS record protection.
+: 2 bytes cipher suit identification for the DTLS 1.3 Cipher suit used to identify the DTLS AEAD algorithm to perform the DTLS record protection.
+  The cipher suite is fixed for a (SCTP Assocation, DCI) pair.

-* client_application_traffic_secret:
+* Write Key:

 : The cipher suit specific binary object containing all necessary information for protection operations.
 The secret will used by the DTLS 1.3 client to encrypt the record.
 Binary arbitrary long object depending on the cipher suit used.

-* server_application_traffic_secret:'
+* Write IV:

 : The cipher suit specific binary object containing all necessary information for protection operations.
 The secret that will be used by